sauparna/trecbox/README.txt

 E.  PRE-PROCESSING TREC QUERIES

-This is how TRECBOX's pre-processed TREC looks:
+This is what the pre-processed TREC query looks like:

     <TOP>
      <NUM>301</NUM>